Szymon-Czuszek/SAS-Data-Science/README.md

 [ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS to handle large amounts of data

-[IndexVariables.sas](SAS/IndexVariables.sas): Using INDEX to create variables
+[IndexVariables.sas](SAS/IndexVariables.sas): Using INDEX to create variables to handle large amounts of data

 [IndexLargeData.sas](SAS/IndexLargeData.sas): Using INDEX to handle large data